nishchay/translations/static/english/learningCenter/request/responseHandling.md

 ###### Going up method

 Suppose current context is _Application/Access/Direct_ then view will be searched as per first method called context.
-If it not found thencontext gets removed one at time then it gets located and search is proceed as shown below.
+If it not found then context gets removed one at time then it gets located and search is proceed as shown below.

 1.  _Application/Access/Direct/views_
 2. Now `Direct` directory will be removed form path and response handler will find view in `Application/Access/views` .